toralf/torutils/README.md

 ```

 If all works fine then run the script with `start` instead `test`
-and persist the filter rules, e.g. under Debian into `/etc/iptables/`:
+and persist the filter rules, e.g. under Debian into the directory `/etc/iptables/`:

 ```bash
 sudo ./ipv4-rules.sh start